salesforce/speech-datasets/speech_datasets/transform/README.md

 overriding `conf/fbank.sh` or `conf/fbank_pitch.sh`), or to apply the transformation to data online (i.e. by supplying it as the `transform_conf` argument of `speech_datasets.SpeechDataLoader`).

+**PLEASE NOTE THAT ANY TRANSFORMATIONS WHICH SUBSTANTIALLY ALTER THE LENGTH OF AN INPUT MUST HAVE A `self.sample_frequency` OR `self.frame_shift_ms` INSTANCE VARIABLE!** This is to ensure that length-adaptive batching works properly, and it is most important for feature extractions, which can change an input's length by multiple orders of magnitude. `self.sample_frequency` should correspond to the input of that transformation, and `self.frame_shift_ms` should correspond to the output (if it has both).

 We support the following data transformations:
 # Feature Extraction
 We support feature computation using [PyKaldi](https://github.com/pykaldi/pykaldi), which simply acts as a Python